Menu

 From the parking area, follow the main trail uphill and look for the Eagle Trail to the left.
 This leads from Wheelwright Park into the Barnes Wildlife Sanctuary.
 The trail — which can be steep and narrow in places — climbs past, and over, some rocky outcroppings, and offers captivating views.
 There is a glacial erratic here known as Eagle’s Loft.
 The trail eventually broadens and levels out, and continues through the woods, heading west.
 The Starway and Life Path Trails create a small loop with the Eagle Trail in the center of the property.
 There is also a short trail that leads to a radio tower, and another that leads to an old fireplace.

 The Eagle Trail continues to the property’s border, and then crosses a privately-owned Cohasset Boy Scout Campground.
 Access across the Boy Scout property is permitted, but visitors must remain on the trail.
 From there, the Eagle Trail continues into Wheelwright Park.
 It intersects with Wheelwright Park Lane, the main trail of Wheelwright Park, just east of the glacial erratic boulder known as Big Tippling.
-From there, you can loop back through Barnes, or explore Wheelwright Park.
-If you turn left, Wheelwright Park Lane will eventually bring you to the park’s Forest Ave. entrance.
-If you turn right, Wheelwright Park Lane completes a pleasant nearly-2-mile loop back to the parking area.
-All trails are well marked.

 Habitats and Wildlife

 The forest here is mostly pine and oak, plus there are numerous holly trees.
 In season, look for lady slippers, fiddleheads, and mayflowers.
 The property also contains vernal pools and wetlands.
-There are quite a few glacial erratic boulders and rocky outcroppings scattered throughout and some old stone walls.
+There are quite a few glacial erratic boulders and rocky outcroppings scattered throughout, plus some old stone walls.
 Among the mammals observed here are coyote, fox and deer.
 There are also quite a few different species of birds.

 Most of the land here drains to Richardsons Brook, which flows into Cohasset’s Little Harbor.
 Some of the southern portions of the park flow into James Brook, and eventually into Cohasset Harbor.